Voltage drop is super important when it comes to most projects, and I’m here to walk you through a single phase voltage drop calculation.

 Important Note: The Effective Z of 0.85 P.F. is usually a conservative estimate.
 For big conductors, it almost always results in the worst-case value.
 In my experience, this value tends to be on the safe side for most applications.

 Here’s the equation we’ll use: = 2 x I x Z x L

 According to NEC Table 9 of Chapter 9, a power factor of 0.85 gives an impedance of 0.19 ohms per 1000 feet for the #2 conductor in PVC.

 = 2 x 17 x 0.19 x = 5.81 volts

 = 2.42% voltage drop

-Exact voltage drop calculation for motor running and starting
+Exact voltage drop calculation method for motor running and starting

-In our calculation, I’m going to use the resistance (R) and reactance (X) of the #2 conductor in PVC.
+In this case, I’ll use the resistance (R) and reactance (X) of the #2 conductor in PVC.